• Skip to primary navigation

 Lemon tahini salad dressing

 Okay, the lemon tahini salad dressing in this recipe deserves a little shout-out all to itself.
-This is the creamiest dressing – yet it’s totally dairy-free!
+This is the creamiest dressing – yet it’s totally dairy and mayo-free!
 The magic is thanks to tahini, a sesame seed paste.
 It has a nutty flavor and imparts a creamy texture to salad dressings.
 Mixed with lemon juice and some garlic, it adds tons of flavor.
 You’ll probably want to make extra to keep in the fridge!
 If you do, you may notice it thickens in the fridge.
 Simply add a bit of water when you’re using it to loosen things up.

 What to serve with winter salad